LilianDCode/ubuntu-dev-setup/README.md

 DEV_MODE=prod docker-compose build
 ```

+## Versioning

+This project uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/) to manage versioning.
+The current version of the project can be found in the `VERSION` file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.